cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 ### Use Cases for String.Create()

-Ultimately, `String.Create()` is at its most useful when you already know the length of your string.
-Within this one restriction
+You can only use the `String.Create()` method by providing a positive integer length.
+This piece of the method signature shows that it is only useful when you already know the length of your final string.
+However, by working within this constraint, we can discover a number of ways to leverage `String.Create()`.
+I also did a search through the codebases for dotnet/aspnetcore and dotnet/runtime to see where the Microsoft team decided to utilize the method.
+The rest of this article will dive deep on three trends that I found:
+1) Generating IDs
+2) Performance-Sensitive Concatenations
+3) Formatting Complex Strings

 #### Generating IDs

 Consider this class from the ASP.NET Core repository used for generating correlation IDs on each web request.
 The format is 13 characters chosen from the numbers (0-9) and most upper-case letters (A-V).
 The algorithm is brief:
 1) Start your correlation ID at the latest tick count for UTC time.
+The tick count is a 64-bit integer.
 2) Increment by one on each ID request.
 3) For each of 13 characters:
-    1) Shift the value by 5 additional bits
+    1) Shift the value by 5 additional bits.
-    2) Grab the rightmost 5 bits and choose a character
+    2) Grab the rightmost 5 bits (`& 31`) and choose a character based upon a predetermined table.

-Fundamentally, they are incrementing a `long` and converting the individual bytes into characters

 ```csharp {hl_lines=["23-40"]}
 // Copyright (c) .NET Foundation.
 All rights reserved.